 This course will help you to deepen and develop your analytical skills and will improve your knowledge of both Spanish and English grammar.
-You will be taught by two native speakers: Miss O. Peragón Delgado, originally from Cádiz and Mrs P. Hermida Vidal, from Madrid, who will share their profound knowledge of their country for you to create a mature opinion and develop your evaluation skills when debating about the Hispanic world's ued this extra experience in your applications. traditions.
+You will be taught by two native speakers: Miss O. Peragón Delgado, originally from Cádiz and Mrs P. Hermida Vidal, from Madrid, who will share their profound knowledge of their country for you to create a mature opinion and develop your evaluation skills when debating about the Hispanic world's traditions.

-Throughout the 2 year course, you will also act as a Film Critic which will culminate your understanding through the analysis of both the film industry and their Literary production.
+Throughout the 2 year course, you will also act as a film critic which will culminate your understanding through the analysis of both the film industry and their Literary production.